 #5.
 Use the same language as your customers

-Create content that is easy to navigate by your readers.
+Creating customer centric content means writing copy that is easy to navigate by your readers.
 They should be able to understand 100% of what you are trying to tell them.
 When choosing your writing style, evaluate the following.